 Notes: a.)
 Students in the Medical Scientist Training Program (MSTP) and other joint degree programs (MPH, MBA, MS) are expected to take the USMLE Step 1 exam at the “regular” time, immediately after the completion of the M2 year and prior to “stepping out” of the MD curriculum to pursue the other degree.
 The same is true for students taking a leave of absence for any reason immediately following the M2 year. b.)
 Students applying for ADA accommodations with the National Board of Medical Examiners (NBME) for taking the USMLE Step 1 exam are advised to begin the accommodations application process several months in advance because the application review process is very lengthy.
 Students who are awaiting a decision from NBME on their ADA accommodations application are not allowed to begin the M3 year.
 Not having a decision from NBME with regard to their ADA accommodations application does not entitle the student to begin the M3 year on schedule.

 Students are hereby advised of the following issues related to delaying taking USMLE Step 1:

-1. Students wanting to delay taking the exam and delay the start of the M3 year are required to meet with their OSA advisor to discuss all of the issues outlined in this document related to such a delay.
+- Students wanting to delay taking the exam and delay the start of the M3 year are required to meet with their OSA advisor to discuss all of the issues outlined in this document related to such a delay.
 If after that meeting, and with a full understanding of the issues, the student still would like to delay, he/she must petition to the Interim Director of Student Affairs for the delay.
 The petition must fully outline the reason(s) the student is requesting the delay.
-If the petition is denied by the Interim Director of Student Affairs, the student may appeal to the Assistant Dean of Student Affairs (Mark Urosev) whose decision is final.
+If the petition is denied by the Assistant Dean of Student Affairs, the student may appeal to the Senior Associate Dean of Students (Kathleen Kashima) whose decision is final.